celestix/GoAPI-sample/README.md

 -----------------

 ## Support
-Join the [telegram group](https://t.me/stardevbots) for support and the [channel](https://t.me/StarDevs) for updates.

-Report bugs, give feature requests there..
+Report bugs, give feature requests through github issues,
 Please fork and star the repository if you liked it.

 ## Disclaimer